Danish Azad Ansari

-Danish Azad Ansari is an Indian politician, social worker, and member of the Uttar Pradesh Legislative Council since 2022, representing the Bhartiya Janata Party.
-He is serving as the Minister of State for Minority Welfare, Muslim Waqf and Hajj of the state in the Second Yogi Adityanath ministry.
+Danish Azad Ansari is an Indian politician and the Minister of State for Minority Welfare, Muslim Waqf and Hajj in the Government of Uttar Pradesh, serving in the Second Yogi Adityanath ministry.
+He has been a member of the Uttar Pradesh Legislative Council since 2022, representing the Bharatiya Janata Party (BJP).

-Early life
+Early life and education

 Danish Azad Ansari was born on 30 May 1988 in Ballia, Uttar Pradesh, India.